2012 V-League

-The 2012 V-League season is the 56th season of Vietnam's professional football league and started on 31 December 2011 and finished on 19 August 2012.
+The 2012 V-League season was the 29th season of Vietnam's national football league and the 12th as a professional league.
+The season started on 31 December 2011 and finished on 19 August 2012.
 On 15 December it was announced that the league would change name and would simply be known as the Premier League.
 Then, it was changed name to Super League.

 Teams

 Đồng Tâm Long An were relegated to the 2012 Vietnamese First Division after finishing the 2011 season in the bottom two after a season of upheaval and numerous coaches hired and fired.
 It was a far fall from grace for the two-time champions.

 Hà Nội ACB were also relegated after finishing bottom, but later merged with Hòa Phát Hà Nội to retain their place in the top flight.
 They were also renamed to Hà Nội.

 They were replaced by Vietnamese First Division champions Sài Gòn Xuân Thành who were renamed to Sàigòn for the start of the campaign and then renamed back during mid season. and runners up Kienlongbank Kiên Giang.
 Kiên Giang are based in the southern city of Rạch Giá.